Canada’s most adorable coastal towns and villages

 Tuktoyaktuk, Northwest Territories

-The largest town above the Northwest Territories’ tree line and the only Canadian community on the Arctic Ocean that’s accessible to the rest of Canada by road, Tuktoyaktuk is a friendly hamlet with a strong Inuit population.
-The community’s history is apparent throughout the town, with traditional sod houses still standing in the village and uniquely Arctic foods like muktuk (whale blubber) available to try.
+The largest town above the Northwest Territories’ tree line and the only Canadian community on the Arctic Ocean that’s accessible to the rest of Canada by road, Tuktoyaktuk is a friendly hamlet with a large Inuit population.
+The community’s history is apparent throughout the town, with traditional sod houses still standing and uniquely Arctic foods like muktuk (whale blubber) available to try.

 Trina Barnes/Shutterstock